Often diagnosed too late, hope for pancreatic cancer may be on the horizon

 "Something that makes pancreatic cancer difficult is the tumor itself is surrounded by a dense microenvironment, so it makes getting the drug delivery difficult," said Julie Fleshman, president and CEO of the patient advocacy organization Pancreatic Cancer Action Network.
 "It's like the rind of a watermelon."

 But more targeted therapies are being experimented with.
-Some clinical trials have focused on an individual's genetic mutations that may have made them more susceptible to developing pancreatic cancer: having a mutated BRCA-2 gene, the gene most commonly associated with breast cancer risk, is a risk factor for this cancer.
+Some clinical trials have focused on an individual's genetic mutations that may have made them more susceptible to developing pancreatic cancer: Having a mutated BRCA-2 gene, the gene most commonly associated with breast cancer risk, is one risk factor.
 And some current trials offer targeted therapy "based on the molecular makeup of your tumor," Fleshman said.

 Other novel treatment approaches are being developed.
-Earlier this week, the journal Nature Medicine published research that found that a combination treatment strategy that changes the way pancreatic cancer tumors receive nutrients can essentially starve the cancer cells.
+This week, the journal Nature Medicine published research that found that a combination treatment strategy that changes the way pancreatic cancer tumors receive nutrients can essentially starve the cancer cells.

 "We are in desperate need for new treatment options for this disease and we feel like at the very least, the biology we have described in this paper will inform future drug efforts."

-"That combination treatment is particularly good at slowing the growth of the pancreatic cancer cells and also causing them to die," said lead author Kirsten Bryant, research assistant professor at the University of North Carolina Chapel Hill's Lineberger Comprehensive Cancer Center.
-"We are in desperate need for new treatment options for this disease.
+"That combination treatment is particularly good at slowing the growth of the pancreatic cancer cells and also causing them to die," said lead author Kirsten Bryant, a research assistant professor at the University of North Carolina's Lineberger Comprehensive Cancer Center in Chapel Hill.
+"We are in desperate need for new treatment options for this disease."

 Bryant said she anticipates clinical trials using her method to start soon.